Toyota to invest $500 million in Uber for self-driving cars | MarketScreener

 Previously, Uber and Toyota partnered on an electric mobility project.
 Two years ago, Toyota invested an undisclosed sum in Uber and the two companies partnered on a car-leasing program for Uber drivers.
 Uber has since shuttered its U.S. leasing business.

-(Reporting by Arunima Banerjee in Bengaluru and Heather Somerville in San Francisco; Editing by David Gregorio and Dan Grebler)
+(Reporting by Heather Somerville in San Francisco; Additional reporting by Arunima Banerjee in Bengaluru; Editing by David Gregorio, Dan Grebler and Lisa Shumaker)

 By Heather Somerville